14C SCAR

 The most innovative approach to radiocarbon measurement

-Detecting 14C is extremely challenging due to its extremely low concentration in nature: the sensitivity required is 1 part per 10^15.
+The detection of ¹⁴C is extremely challenging due to its very low natural concentration: the required sensitivity is 1 part in 10¹⁵.

-Currently, there are several analytical techniques available for determining radiocarbon: among the best known are AMS (Accelerator Mass Spectrometry) and LSC (Liquid Scintillation Counting).
+Currently, several analytical techniques are available for radiocarbon determination; among the most well known are AMS (Accelerator Mass Spectrometry) and LSC (Liquid Scintillation Counting).

-The 14C SCAR (Saturated-absorption CAvity Ring-down) spectrometer is a new and innovative spectrometer for measuring 14C.
+The ¹⁴C SCAR (Saturated-absorption CAvity Ring-down) spectrometer is a new and innovative instrument for measuring ¹⁴C.

-It is capable of measuring the molar fraction of radiocarbon in any sample using the SCAR technique, which improves the limits of CRD (cavity ring down) by more than an order of magnitude.
+It is capable of measuring the mole fraction of radiocarbon in any sample using the SCAR technique, which improves the limits of CRD (Cavity Ring-Down) by more than one order of magnitude.

-The 14C SCAR instrument analyzes the CO2 gas produced by the combustion of the sample and obtains the concentration of 14C by measuring the spectral area of a given molecular transition of the 14CO2 molecule.
-If the sample comes from a modern living being, the measured 14C concentration will be close to the so-called Natural Abundance or Modern Carbon Concentration (MC).
+The ¹⁴C SCAR instrument analyzes the CO₂ gas produced by combustion of the sample and derives the ¹⁴C concentration by measuring the spectral area of a specific molecular transition of the ¹⁴CO₂ molecule.
+If the sample originates from a modern living organism, the measured ¹⁴C concentration will be close to the so-called Natural Abundance or Modern Carbon Concentration (MC).

-This corresponds to 100 percent Modern Carbon, i.e., 100pMC.
-A similar measurement on a sample containing only fossil carbon will show no signal corresponding to the 14CO2 transition, as there is no 14C present: this corresponds to 0pMC.
+This corresponds to 100% Modern Carbon, i.e. 100 pMC.
+A similar measurement performed on a sample containing only fossil carbon will not show any signal corresponding to the ¹⁴CO₂ transition, since no ¹⁴C is present; this corresponds to 0 pMC.

-Therefore, any result in the range 0pMC – 100pMC will provide a direct measurement of the biological carbon content in the material analyzed.
+Therefore, any result within the range 0 pMC – 100 pMC provides a direct measurement of the biogenic carbon content of the analyzed material.

-To provide an accurate and precise measurement of radiocarbon, it is very often necessary to correct the data obtained for “isotopic fractionation” using the isotopes 13C and 12C.
+To provide an accurate and precise radiocarbon measurement, it is often necessary to correct the obtained data for “isotopic fractionation” using the ¹³C and ¹²C isotopes.
 This correction removes the error introduced by differences in metabolic pathways and respiration between the sample and the modern reference material.
-Therefore, many end users tend to pair the SCAR 14C detector with an IRMS for the δ13C isotope ratio.
+For this reason, many end users tend to couple the ¹⁴C SCAR detector with an IRMS for determining the δ¹³C isotopic ratio.

 Depending on the nature of the sample to be measured and the analytical requirements, the 14C SCAR must be paired with one or more suitable peripheral devices: